Last updated on October 18th, 2024 at 01:33 pm

 I was looking forward to the studies when I first went in, but I was not expecting to be treated with such kindness and respect by the friendliest professionals I had ever met.
 I am not shy about my OUD, so I have experience with a wide range of attitudes toward addicts.
 NIDA has people who know how to make an addict feel welcomed and respected.
 The trials were fun and interesting, there were no surprises, and everything was discussed up front.
 I was happy to be a part of modern addiction science—and to be paid for it!

-I qualified for multiple studies, including a 21-day inpatient study where I went through several days of moderate withdrawal from methadone.
+I qualified for multiple studies, including a twenty-one-day inpatient study where I went through several days of moderate withdrawal from methadone.
 Everybody involved, from the head doctors to the interns, were so nice and worked hard to make me feel as comfortable as possible.
 I met some people I got really close to, and they would check on me in the housing unit where I stayed during the clinical trial because it was an inpatient study.
 The studies allow me to feel like I am contributing to making the world better for people with OUD.
 There aren’t many good things to come out of my addiction, but this is definitely the best.

 Since the studies, I’ve become involved in productive activities, including this article.
 I am a member of a NIDA Community Advisory Board that makes decisions regarding clinical studies.
 I’ve also shared my story at a NIDA conference.
 I really am grateful for all the opportunities that came out of the studies I participated in.